YueYvetteHao/Yue_blog/content/post/2020-05-07-ActivityCalendar.md

 {{ partial "calendar" (dict "context" . "from" 2020 "fromMonth" 1 "to" (now.Format "2006") "toMonth" (now.Format "1") "pages" .Site.Pages) }}
 ```

-Now the calendar should be visable on the website!
+Now the calendar should be visible on the website!
 Pretty awesome.
 Check out a [live demo](https://cgmonline.co/calendar/).

 # Issues and solution